 Cymbidium orchids, also known as “boat orchids,” have smaller flowers than other orchid kinds but can produce up to 30 blooms per spike.
-These Orchids can be grown as garden plants or as indoor houseplants.
+These Orchids can be grown as outdoor plants or as indoor houseplants.

 If you put Cymbidium orchid plants in bright light, they will flower the best.
 In fact, you can take them outside in the summer to a shady place.
 To protect the orchid roots from drying out, water them once a week.
 Fertilize this Orchid monthly in the spring and summer to get them to blossom at its best.

 It thrives in temperatures ranging from 50 to 70oF.